nicm42/100-days-of-code/log2.md

 Thoughts: IE is a pain.
 Although what took longer was installing and setting up SmartGit and Sublime Text on my Windows computer.

 Link to work: https://github.com/nicm42/Manage-Landing-Page

+Day 38: 9th March 2020
+Progress: Made a couple of changes to the Manage Landing Page based on feedback.
+Gave some feedback to a couple of solutions on Front End Mentor.

+Thoughts: It is interesting seeing other people's solutions and how they do things.
+And hard with strangers to work out what level of feedback to give - how much to help with the solution.

+Link to work: https://github.com/nicm42/Manage-Landing-Page and https://www.frontendmentor.io/profile/nicm42